fregante/fregante/README.md

 * [get-canvas-pixel-color](https://github.com/bfred-it/get-canvas-pixel-color) - Micro module to get the color of a single pixel on a HTML canvas
 * [animate-prop](https://github.com/bfred-it/animate-prop) - Single, dependency-free function to tween a property.
 Use that on canvas or anywhere else.

-#### DOM-related modules
+#### DOM modules

 * [on-off](https://github.com/bfred-it/on-off) - Add/remove DOM events
+* [one-event](https://github.com/bfred-it/one-event) - Micro module to add an event listener to be executed only once
+* [select-dom](https://github.com/bfred-it/select-dom) - Slim alternative to document.querySelector/All
 * [get-scroll](https://github.com/bfred-it/get-scroll) - Micro module to get the scroll position (top or left) in the browser
 * [visibility-change-ponyfill](https://github.com/bfred-it/visibility-change-ponyfill) - A more reliable visibilitychange event that works in more mobile WebViews
 * [gsap-then](https://github.com/bfred-it/gsap-then) - Make every GSAP Tween a promise. tl.then(doSomething)
 * [tweenlite-stagger](https://github.com/bfred-it/tweenlite-stagger) - Avoid TweenMax.
 Use TweenLite.stagger with the help of TimelineLite

-* [select-dom](https://github.com/bfred-it/select-dom) - Slim alternative to document.querySelector/All
-* [one-event](https://github.com/bfred-it/one-event) - Micro module to add an event listener to be executed only once
-* [console-class](https://github.com/bfred-it/console-class) - Get yourself a light, togglable, namespaced and colored console.log in the browser
+#### Network modules

 * [nano-fetch](https://github.com/bfred-it/nano-fetch) - A tiny window.fetch-like promise-based AJAX implementation.
+* [tiny-load-script](https://github.com/bfred-it/tiny-load-script) - Load a javascript file and forget about it
+* [facebook-sdk-promise](https://github.com/bfred-it/facebook-sdk-promise) - Load Facebook's API and return a Promise.
+If it's already loading it won't try to load it again.
 * [facebook-handshake](https://github.com/bfred-it/facebook-handshake) - Seamlessly log into Facebook silently, with a popup or with a redirect on unsupported browsers (Chrome/iOS)

+#### Utility modules

-* [prevent-popstate-scroll](https://github.com/bfred-it/prevent-popstate-scroll) - Prevent the scroll restoration caused by the popstate event or back/forward buttons.* [facebook-sdk-promise](https://github.com/bfred-it/facebook-sdk-promise) - Load Facebook's API and return a Promise.
-If it's already loading it won't try to load it again.
+* [prevent-popstate-scroll](https://github.com/bfred-it/prevent-popstate-scroll) - Prevent the scroll restoration caused by the popstate event or back/forward buttons.
-* [tiny-load-script](https://github.com/bfred-it/tiny-load-script) - Load a javascript file and forget about it
 * [scroll-restoration-polyfill](https://github.com/bfred-it/scroll-restoration-polyfill) - Polyfill for the "History API: Scroll Restoration"
+* [console-class](https://github.com/bfred-it/console-class) - Get yourself a light, togglable, namespaced and colored console.log in the browser

 ### Node-only modules